feathery-org/slate/source/index.html.md

 Parameter | Type | Description
 --------- | --------- | -----------
-id | String | The ID of the step, unique to the form origin | Boolean | Is this the first step of the form images | Array<Obj> | Images on this step videos | Array<Obj> | Videos on this step
+id | String | The ID of the step, unique to the form internal_id | UUID | The internal ID of the step, globally unique origin | Boolean | Is this the first step of the form images | Array<Obj> | Images on this step videos | Array<Obj> | Videos on this step